levi770/web3-service/README.md

 $ mv .env-example .env
 ```

-Fill missed variables in .env file with actual values.
+Fill the missed variables in .env file with actual values.
 All variables is required.

 ```bash
 $ docker-compose build